 Jim Dolan, the founder and director of the US charity, Heroes on the Water, describes kayaking as physiotherapy, occupational therapy and mental therapy rolled into one.
 His charity has had excellent results using kayaking as a form of therapy for soldiers returning from battle with PTSD (Post Traumatic Stress Disorder).

-There are specialist seats available and hoists to aid access to the kayak.
+Depending on your location and the activity provider Adventure Therapy is working with, there are specialist seats available and hoists to aid access to the kayak, if required.

-Can help you to feel less anxious, more relaxed and calmer.
-It is a fantastic way to feel motivated, inspire confidence and see the power of nature at it's finest.
-It's also a great way for families to interact and build treasured memories.
+Surfing can help you to feel less anxious, more relaxed and calmer.
+It is a fantastic way to feel motivated, inspire confidence and see the power of nature at its finest.
+It is also a great way for families to interact and build treasured memories.
 An example of this, a child with a life-limiting condition having the opportunity to lie on a longboard in shallow waves whilst her dad, carer and siblings play in the surf with her, under the safety and supervision of a qualified surf instructor.

-Surfing provides a good form of therapy for all, but for people with health conditions or impairments, it has been shown to provide additional benefits to health and well-being.
+Surfing provides an excellent form of therapy for all, but for people with physical or learning disabilities, it has been shown to provide additional benefits to health and wellbeing.
 A sense of accomplishment, the physical benefits of overall fitness and hydrotherapy through spending time in the water - it is often said that some people live to surf, but research around the world is now showing that for others, they surf to live.

 Stand Up Paddle Boarding (SUP)